coloursofnoise/Resources/Custom-Entities-and-Triggers.md

 > [CustomEntity("**SpringCollab2020/NoRefillField**")]
 > class NoRefillField : Trigger { ... }

+<br></br>

 You can also give a custom entity multiple IDs (useful for backwards compatibility):
 ```cs
 [CustomEntity("ExtendedVariantTrigger", "ExtendedVariantMode/ExtendedVariantTrigger")]
 ```
-or have different IDs call different constructors for your entity:
+or have different IDs call different static generator methods for your entity:
 ```cs
 [CustomEntity(
     "triggerSpikesOriginalUp = LoadUp",